eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

    pip install -r requirements.txt
    ```

-1. If the generated gRPC files are not available see: gRPC related...
-   for a local test see: steps for a local test...

 ## Steps for a local test with socket can or virtual socket can

 1. Use the argument --use-socketcan or you can remove the line with the dumpfile in `config/dbc_feeder.ini`